 37. Slow loading pages reduce conversions by 7%

 If you thought site speed only mattered for SEO, think again.
 Just a 1-second delay in your site loading time can hurt your conversions by up to 7%.
 (Source: Neil Patel)

 That concludes our list of CRO statistics.
 Hopefully, they’ve given you some food for thought and you’ve managed to extract some useful insight from them that will help to inform your strategy in the future.

 If you’re looking for more marketing statistics, we’ve got plenty, so make sure you check them out.
-You can start with this guide to the latest marketing automation statistics, lead generation statistics or email marketing statistics.
+You can start with this guide to the latest marketing automation statistics, lead generation statistics, landing page statistics or email marketing statistics.